The scientific innovations that are changing our lives this year

 Scientific innovations and breakthroughs invariably happen gradually, over a period which is bookended by the inception of research and implementation, passing through validation, testing, peer-reviewing, and piloting.
 The following is a brief list of those innovations which are reaching or have reached fruition this year.

-Early Detection of Dementia.
+Early detection of dementia

 One of the most pressing needs in healthcare science is how to detect dementia and Alzheimer’s early enough to begin treatment which can at least arrest their progress.
 A technique is being developed at Oxford University which will soon make that possible.
 Known as cortical disarray measurement (CDM), this technique allows scientists to collate more insightful ‘layers’ of detail from current MRI scan technology.

 With this extra information, they can then analyse the brain’s microanatomy and identify any deterioration.
-The solve-all medication doesn’t exist as yet, but CDM will certainly aid this search, in that it will enable researchers to quickly quantify how experimental drugs affect cerebral microstructure and to what degree they may be useful in the treatment of dementia-related diseases.
+The solve-all medication doesn’t exist as yet, but CDM will certainly aid this search, in that it will enable researchers to quickly quantify how experimental drugs affect the cerebral microstructure and to what degree they may be useful in the treatment of dementia-related diseases.

 A start-up called MobileODT has been working with health professional technologists to create a machine learning algorithm known as Enhanced Visual Assessment (EVA), which is able to give an accurate diagnosis in minutes.
 The differentiating factor is that it is deployed using mobile devices, hence making it ideal to be used in parts of the world where large-scale attendance at healthcare centres is simply impractical.
 It is being rolled out in India for cervical cancer screening and within months, will be enabling a far more agile approach to disease prevention all over the world.